Potajito/localization-tester-helper-test/README.md

 - [ ] Statistics and data visualization.
 Number of changes per language, per tester, most changed strings...
 - [ ] Tag system in editor.
 No more '\n' and <random tags> in the source that hamper reading and are easy to mess up.
 Instead a graphical tag should show, and could only be edited willingly.
 - [ ] Character limit implementation.
 Warning when over character limit.
+- [ ] CAT Termbase importing/referencing
+- [ ] Cross-checking for changes between languages.
+Detect when a change done in a language could be replicated in others.